 - ensure special education teacher candidates are fully licensed before they are teachers of record.

-"The College of Education has worked to develop many successful recruitment strategies to the field of special education, and we are excited to collaborate on this critical topic at the national level," said Dr. Swain.
+"The College of Education, Health, and Human Sciences has worked to develop many successful recruitment strategies to the field of special education, and we are excited to collaborate on this critical topic at the national level," said Dr. Swain.

 "Our existing strategies have included establishing a completely online graduate program accessible to teachers in rural communities, collaborating with an Omaha school district on a master's degree cohort in special education, offering dual enrollment courses to introduce high school students to special education-related fields, and creating the Early Childhood Inclusive major.
 Through the AACTE NIC, we plan to learn how to further develop these initiatives to help reduce the special education teacher shortage."